mrunalbrahmbhatt/Utilities/README.md

 ### Disclaimer

 This script is tested on internal projects only, thus feel free to modify to satisfy your needs.
 I'm not PowerShell/Shell script expert so please ignore my poor scripting.
-Also, I'm not favoring any tool here.
+Also, I'm not favoring any tool here.Use at your own risk.

 ### Suggestion